HU-SD-SDU3FEP2-studenten-2024/Huiswerk/assignments/rxjs/assignment7.4.md

   }
 ```

+> [!WARNING]
+It now looks like everything works fine, but when you go on with this site you are highly likely to run into problems.
+This is because we have forgotten to unsubscribe from the observables in our view components.
+This will cause errors when your data changes and the view components that are listening to those changes are not in the DOM anymore.
+So please apply the unsubscribe in the disconnectedCallback method of your view components, as we did in [assignment 7.1](./assignment7.1.md).

 This concludes the refactoring of the bike repair shop project to use RxJS.
 We now have a more reactive system that is easier to maintain and extend.

 But there is still a problem that we haven't addressed yet.
 To demonstrate this problem you have to open a second browser window or tab and navigate to the bike repair shop project.
 When you add, update or delete a repair assignment in one window or tab you will see that the other window or tab doesn't update.
 This is because the each window/tab has its own instance of the `repair-controller` and `repair-service`.
 So the changes in one window/tab are not propagated to the other window/tab.
 But their is no event emitting from the backend to the frontends when a change to the database is made.